centreon/centreon-documentation/versioned_docs/version-22.04/releases/centreon-core.md

 ##### Bug fixes

-- Fixed an issue when an anomaly detection service based on a meta service was rechecked.
+- Fixed an issue when an Anomaly Detection service based on a metaservice was rechecked.

 ### 22.04.3